WhatsApp Business API vs WhatsApp Business App in 2026: which one do you actually need?

 - WhatsApp messages have a 98% open rate and a 45–60% reply rate (Meta, 2024) — vs roughly 21% open rate for email (Mailchimp 2024 benchmarks).

-- You can port your existing WhatsApp number to the API in 2–5 business days without losing customers, but archive your phone history first — it does not transfer.
+- If you do choose the official API, you can port your existing WhatsApp number in 2–5 business days without losing customers, but archive your phone history first — it does not transfer.

 Almost every founder we talk to starts on the same setup: a single phone running the free WhatsApp Business App, one or two team members sharing the SIM, and a fast-growing pile of unread chats.
 It is the right starting point.
 It is also the place most growing brands hit a wall.